sabre-io/sabre.io/source/dav/clients/transmit.md

 Transmit suffers from the same issue as the OS/X client, where it sends all HTTP PUT requests as 'Chunked' transfer encoding.
-This is not supported by many servers, such as lighttpd and nginx, as well as using apache + fastcgi.
+This is not supported by older versions of lighttpd and nginx, or by apache + fastcgi.

 If you plan to support Transmit you are strongly advised to just use apache + mod_php.